rackerlabs/support-how-to/content/cloud-servers/windows-low-disk-diagnostic.md

 ### Check the top 15 folders by volume

-After you determine which volumes are low on disk space, run the following script to determine the top folders by disk usage so that you can determine where space can be cleared:
+After you determine which volumes are low on disk space, run the following script to determine the top folders by disk usage so that you can determine where you can clear space:

     cd \